 - 1. Concern is identified: this could be that a service user is a victim or perpetrator, or a service user informs us of a concern they have - 2.
-NCS Programme personnel discusses this with their line manager (where appropriate) and the Trust's Director of Governance and Delivery immediately
+This is reported using the Incident Reporting process which escalates in a structured way through the Trust to the Chief Delivery & Experience Officer.